-Is It Easy To Find A Travel Insurance That Covers Cancer Sufferers?
+Is It Easy To Find Travel Insurance That Covers Cancer Sufferer?

 Travel Health Insurance for cancer patients or for someone with a pre-existing medical condition is usually very challenging to obtain.
 While common medical conditions such as diabetes, osteoporosis, and asthma are usually covered, more serious conditions like cancer, heart conditions and mental illness are not.
 The reason being such patients are seen as people who are more likely to make a claim.

 Owing to this, you may have no option but to cancel your holiday plans or bear the cost of expensive medical treatment if you were to fall ill during your vacation.
 And even if you successfully find an insurance company willing to insure you, more often than not, the premium quoted is exorbitant and could even be more than the cost of your holiday itself.

 While patients with an existing medical condition may find it difficult to find a company that issues them a travel health insurance, it certainly isn't impossible.
 The travel health insurance industry has listened to your woes and is taking steps in the right direction.
 A couple of mainstream insurers may agree to insure your vacation, but any claims related to cancellation will be excluded.

 For instance, at the last moment cancer makes you too ill to travel and you have to cancel your trip, or you have to visit a hospital for cancer treatment during the duration of your trip, or due to an illness caused by cancer, then you will have to bear all the costs for treatment out of your own pocket.